mptrsen/Orthograph/README.md

 The main output directory contains two report tables after running
 orthograph-reporter:

-- best-reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion, _irrespective_ of whether they overlap with other sequences.
+- reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion, _irrespective_ of whether they overlap with other sequences.
 It is structured as follows (tab-separated):
   - the COG ID